pi-apps/PiOS/README.md

 - Link to Testnet App - Project admin to send new PR later when available
 - Link to Mainnet App - Project admin to send new PR later when available

-### 2. Pi Core Team will approve PR and create repo
+### 2. Pi Core Team will approve PR and create repository
 We will approve your PR, create a repository under github.com/pi-apps and invite you as the admin of that repository.

 The github user that submits the Pull Request to the PiOS Application Library table will be given admin privileges to this newly created repository.
 This will grant you full admin access to the repository to add additional team members, and perform any sensitive or destructive actions like managing security, moving or even deleting the repository.